Yodamaniac/Quotes/README.md

 A curated collection of stupid shit my friends and I have said on the internet.

 ##[Jan](https://twitter.com/janszpila)
+Don't bring a knife to a gun fight.
+Unless it's a bayonet.
+Then it's ok.

 Are you a repli- *can* or a repli- *can't*?

 Bitches don't know 'bout my not knowin' 'bout bitches.